 While the considered setup is to be viewed as a simplified model of a more realistic, three-dimensional extended material ruler, one-dimensional trapped ion \cite{cirac1995,chen2023} and dipole atom chain \cite{vetsch2010} systems with phononic modes have been considered in the lab for quantum information processing applications.
 Our motivation for considering a dipole rather than an ion chain model, is to have a more local interaction between the ion system and ruler.

-We show that the ion system-dipole atom ruler can be approximately described by a multi-mechanical mode optomechanical system Hamiltonian, and the resulting ion-ruler quantum dynamics can be solved for exactly \cite{bruschi2019time}.
-For $N\gg 1$ dipoles, the ruler behaves as an oscillator ``bath'' environment for the ion system when the former is traced over (i.e., not measured), resulting in the decoherence \cite{zurek1991} of initial ion position superposition states.
+We show that the ion system-dipole atom ruler can be approximated using the Hamiltonian of a multi-mode optomechanical system with $N-1$ mechanical oscillators, allowing exact solutions for the resulting ion-ruler quantum dynamics \cite{bruschi2019time}.
+When considering a large number of dipoles ($N\gg1$), the ruler behaves as an oscillator ``bath'' environment for the ion system.
+Thus, if we restrict ourselves to measurements of the ion system only, the ion's state will decohere \cite{zurek1991} in the position basis.

 Our goal is to construct a measurement scheme to obtain information about the position of the ion without losing the coherence of the quantum state.
 This measurement is more general than the usual position measurements, in that it measures the system in a ``quantum superposition of positions''.
 Crucially, this procedure is expressed solely in terms of relative quantities, and the results do not depend on the state nor on the dynamics of the centre of mass degree of freedom of the ruler.